 Test your water every year to know you are drinking safe, healthy water.
 Because of the changing status of water quality, the Indiana Department of Health (IDOH) recommends, at minimum, annual testing of private wells.
-The IDOH Health Laboratories manages the certification of drinking water laboratories who specialize in testing for pollutants.
+The IDOH Health Laboratories manages the certification of drinking water laboratories that specialize in testing for pollutants.

 Determine what testing your water needs

 Based on the risk identified, unique testing may be required.
-Contacting the IDOH Certified Drinking Water Laboratory in your area is the best way to make sure you understand the proper analysis and method to collect your water sample, how long it will take the laboratory to return test results, and the total cost for sample analysis.
-Specialists at the testing laboratory will provide details including sampling container, volume of water to send, and additional important information.
+Contacting the IDOH Certified Drinking Water Laboratory in your area is the best way to make sure you understand the proper analysis and method to collect your water sample, how long it will take the laboratory to return test results and the total cost for sample analysis.
+Specialists at the testing laboratory will provide details including the sampling container, the volume of water to send, and additional important information.

 IDOH Health Laboratories offers testing for:

 Your private well water is unregulated, yet there is plenty of support to answer questions, provide guidance, and help understand testing results.
 Mastering your water quality is no easy task and many free resources are available to help you.
 The following organizations are available in your community to help provide guidance in maintaining clean, healthy drinking water from your private well:

 - Indiana Department of Health

 When a private water source has elevated levels of contamination, the individual using the water source is responsible for taking action.
 If results from water testing are positive for contamination, bottled or filtered water may be used as a short-term solution.
 In some cases, boiling water and sanitization of a well may provide a solution.
 Long-term clean water can be achieved through different means including treatment and sanitation, switching water supplies to municipal water, or constructing a new well.
 Understanding the results of a water test, potential health impacts, and recommendations for treatment solutions is made easy with this tool from The National Groundwater Association's Well Owner website: